cs207-group19/Automatic-Differentiation/documentation/docs/_build/html/_sources/implementation.rst.txt

       :math:`f_i: \mathbb{R}^m \rightarrow \mathbb{R}`.
 Our
-      implementation can act as a wrapper over these functions, and we can evaluate each :math:`f_i` independently, so long as we define :math:`f_i` in terms of the :math:`m` inputs. : Currently, the module supports both scalar to scalar and vector to vector functions.
+      implementation can act as a wrapper over these functions, and we can evaluate each :math:`f_i` independently, so long as we define :math:`f_i` in terms of the :math:`m` inputs.
+Currently, the module supports both scalar to scalar, scalar to vector, vector to scalar and vector to vector functions.

--  Our implementation plan currently includes 1 class which accounts for trace variables and derivatives with respect to each input variable.
+-  Our implementation plan includes 1 class which accounts for trace variables and derivatives with respect to each input variable.

    -  ``Var`` class.
-The class instance itself has two main attributes: the value and the evaluated derivatives with respect to each input.
+The class instance itself has two main attributes: the value and the evaluated derivatives (Jacobian) with respect to each input.
 Within the class we redefine the elementary functions and basic algebraic functions, including both evaluation and derivation.
 Since our computation graph includes “trace" variables, this class will account for each variable.
-Similar to a dual number, this class structure will allow us easy access to necessary attributes of each variable, such as the trace evaluation and the evaluated derivative with respect to each input variable.
-This trace table would also be of possible help in future project extensions.

 API
 ---